Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ## General tweaks

 ### Nerfs
- * Negotiate with crime lord: New events have a chance of occuring every year for every planet that has negotiated with crime lord.
-The event will cause the following:
-     * 4% chance: Crime wave event
-     * 2% chance: End of crime lord deal and Criminal Underworld event.
-Criminal Underworld can stack with Crime Wave.
  * Unholy Matrimony (event): New event at game start that will give a purge speed penalty to all players (AIs not included) with the following combinations:
-   * Necrophage and Fanatical Purifier (-400%)
+   * Necrophage and Fanatical Purifier -33%
-   * Necrophage and Barbaric Despoiler (-300%)
+   * Necrophage and Barbaric Despoiler -25%
+ * Crime/Deviancy per pop: 2.2 from 2
+ * Base Leader skill cap: 4 from 5

 ### Boosts
- * Base Leader skill cap: 4 from 5
  * Leadership max cap: 15 from 10
- * Crime/Deviancy per pop: 2.1 from 2
  * Be careful out there (event): All players (AIs not included) start with a passive 40% boost to starbase damage, -33% starbase upgrade cost, -33 defense platform build cost for the first 20 years of the game.

 ## Government

 ### Nerfs
  * Hive mind: 20% population growth from 25%

-### Boosts
- * none

-## Espionage

-### Nerfs
- * none

-### Boosts
- * none

-## Ethics

-### Nerfs
- * none

 ### Boosts
  * none